Cosentino Announces First-Ever U.S. Manufacturing Location

 May 25, 2023

-Cosentino Group, a Spain-based global leader in the production and distribution of innovative and sustainable surfaces for the world of architecture and design – including premium hybrid mineral surface Silestone and ultra-compact Dekton– has announced plans to expand its manufacturing to North America, which would mark Cosentino’s first manufacturing facility beyond its Industrial Park in Almería, Spain, and natural stone factory in Vitoria, Brazil.
+Cosentino Group, a Spain-based global leader in the production and distribution of innovative and sustainable surfaces for the world of architecture and design – including premium hybrid mineral surface Silestone and ultra-compact Dekton– has announced its first U.S. manufacturing location, which would mark Cosentino’s first manufacturing facility beyond its Industrial Park in Almería, Spain, and natural stone factory in Vitoria, Brazil.
 Subject to closing, ground is slated to break in Jacksonville, Florida, by January 2025 at the latest with a target completion date by the end of 2028 and an estimated investment of $270 million.

 “In the 78 years that our family has been in the surfacing business, this is one of our greatest milestones yet,” said Eduardo Cosentino, CEO of Cosentino Americas and executive vice president of global sales.
 “The North American market has come to represent more than half of our global sales since we established a foothold here in 1997 and has played a pivotal role in positioning our brand at the forefront of the industry.
 This endeavor is part of our long-term vision and has been in development for many years.
 We’re confident the new manufacturing facility will propel further growth for years to come.”